 That is where the safety net not welfare state starts.
 But not where it ends and in many cases like with Welfare Insurance, that is where the safety net ends with the New Deal.
-So in that sense FDR was more of a Democratic Socialist or Social Democrat.
-Someone who wanted to use government to take care of people like with a welfare state.
+So in that sense FDR was more of a Progressive in his first two terms and more of a Social Democrat in his last term as someone who wanted to use government to take care of people like with a welfare state.
 And not using government to empower people to be able to take care of themselves.

 I’m not sure Franklin Roosevelt ever knew his own political philosophy, or ever had one.
 He was someone at least as President that took issues as they came and did what he thought was best.
 But someone who developed an economic philosophy as he became President and became a real economic Progressive.
-Someone who wanted a big government in the economy to promote economic and job growth.
+Someone who wanted an activist government to make government a great country for more Americans.